benbuzz790/bots/README.md

 - Easy switching between models
 - Mapping of model names to appropriate bot classes
 - Utility methods for retrieving engine information

+### 6. prep_repo.py
+The `prep_repo.py` script is a utility for automatically updating the README.md file based on recent changes in Python files.
+Key features include:
+- Detecting modified Python files in the project directory
+- Updating the README.md file to incorporate changes from modified files
+- Using an AnthropicBot to generate updated content for the README
+- Maintaining the overall structure and existing information in the README

 ## API Reference